 We work exclusively with advocacy, addressing decision-makers, in order to change the structures that creates and maintains global injustice.
 Behind Changemaker’s policy and campaigns you will find research and a thorough analysis.
 The work is based on a method that (we) popularly call the Changemaker method.
 It can be summarized in three simple points:

 - Find the fundamental cause(s) of injustice and possible solutions

-- Find the relevant decision-makers
+- Identify the relevant decision-makers

 We strive to design campaigns that are based on in-depth knowledge and sends a sharp political message, yet easy for youth and others unfamiliar with the issue to understand.
-A typical Changemaker campaign has an educational component, since several of the issues that Changemaker works with are unfamiliar for to average person.
+A typical Changemaker campaign has an educational component, since several of the issues that Changemaker work with are unfamiliar for to average person.

 Therefore, Changemaker tries to communicate their message in a way that is accurate and fun at the same time.
 Our demonstrations, stunts and other forms of action usually involve a creative twist.
-These methods mate it easier to reach youth and also draws attention from the press.
+These methods make it easier to reach youth and also draws attention from the press.
 Even the politicians tend to like these strategies.
-We think that the most effective way to change the world is through a mixture of fun, knowledge and creativity!
+We think that the most efficient way to change the world is through a mixture of fun, knowledge and creativity!

 - International trade

 Changemaker is an organization for youth between 13 and 30 years old.
 Changemaker is the youth organization of the Norwegian Church Aid (NCA), one of Norway’s largest aid organizations.
 Changemaker is free to design campaigns, manage budgets and decide our own politics regardless of NCA’s policies.
 The General Secretary of NCA formally approves Changemaker’s statutes after the Annual Assembly, but in practice Changemaker is autonomous.

 - The Annual Assembly decide policy and priorities for the organization.
 Every member is welcome and everyone has one vote.
 The Annual Assembly also elect people for the central board and political and organizational committees.